samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 export TF_VAR_ami_id="abd"
 ```

-if a root module variable uses a type constraint to require a complex value (list, set, map, object, or tuple), Terraform will instead attempt to parse its value using the same syntax used within variable definitions files
+If a root module variable uses a type constraint to require a complex value (list, set, map, object, or tuple), Terraform will instead attempt to parse its value using the same syntax used within variable definitions files.

 ```
 export TF_VAR_availability_zone_names='["us-west-1b","us-west-1d"]'
 ```

 **Variable Definition Precedence**
 ```
 - Environment variables
 - The terraform.tfvars file, if present.
 - The terraform.tfvars.json file, if present.
 - Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.
 - Any -var and -var-file options on the command line, in the order they are provided.
-(This includes variables set by a Terraform Cloud workspace.)
 ```

 Q) In order to make a Terraform configuration file dynamic and/or reusable, static values should be converted to use what?

 Solution: Input variables serve as parameters for a Terraform module, allowing aspects of the module to be customized without altering the module's own source code, and allowing modules to be shared between different configurations.

 ### Read and write configuration
 **Resources**